 This elegant and delicate Art Deco brooch in the shape of a bonsai tree is made of cut nephrite, diamonds, eighteen-carat gold, white gold and enamel.
 The little tree stands in a low, coral-red enamel pot edged with diamonds.
 The brooch is Austrian and the maker’s mark, which is only partially readable, is that of Ernst Paltscho.

-A Bonsai Tree Brooch
+A Bonsai Tree Brooch by Paltscho

 Bonsai is a fascinating art form, a unique combination of horticultural and aesthetic aspects.
 Bonsai art originated in the Chinese Empire and was adopted by the Japanese and developed into what we now call the ‘bonsai tree’.
 Bonsai literally translates as ‘planted in a tray’.
 The Chinese began creating miniature landscapes two thousand years ago.
 In the first century CE, Chinese Taoists used miniature gardens for contemplation and meditation.
 The greater the difference in scale between the original landscape and the miniature version, the more powerful the spiritual effect.
 It was not until the Kamakura period (about seven centuries ago) that the Japanese embraced this art and adapted it to their own customs and traditions.
 A clear Japanese style developed, more often featuring an individual tree than a complete landscape.
 These are what we now call bonsai trees.